prashamshah115/cse15l-lab-reports/Lab_Report.md

     Blinking Cursor
     ^C // once cleared using Control C

+The working directory when running this command was 'home'.
+The cat command is used to print the contents of a file.
+So attempting to use the command without any file or directory as an argument, gives an error.
+The output is an error.

 ## An example of the command with a path to a directory as an argument.

 *The command*